-All students between the ages of 6 and 18, who have not completed grade 12 are required to regularly attend a public full-time school unless otherwise exempted by law.
-School staff will monitor and report violations of the state compulsory attendance law.
-All students five or six years of age who have been enrolled in a public school are required to attend regularly.
-Persons having legal control of a child between the ages of 6 and 18, who has not completed the 12th grade, are required to have the child attend and maintain the child in regular attendance during the entire school term.
+All students between the ages of 6 and 18, who have not completed grade 12, are required to regularly attend a public full-time school, unless otherwise exempted by law.
+Persons having legal control of a child between the ages 6 and 18, who has not completed the 12th grade, are required to send the child to school and maintain the child in regular attendance during the entire school term.